-Some of the benefits of a connected landscape • Biodiversity
+Some of the benefits of a connected landscape

-- Adaptive Capacity

-- Ecosystem Services

-- Flood Mitigation

-- Resource Conservation

-- Game species

-We live at the crossroads of an extensive wildlife habitat network in a time of climate change

-- healthy, resilient populations of plants and animals strengthened by genetic exchange from distant populations

-- options for plants and animals that must shift their range in response to changes in their habitat

-- robust ecosystem services that provide clean water and air, biological breakdown of pollutants, and healthy soil

-- slowing of rainwater runoff, increase in groundwater infiltration, and reduction of damage to infrastructure

-- ongoing supplies of timber, maple syrup, firewood, wild collected foods, fall landscapes, areas for recreation, and associated jobs

-- abundant and healthy populations of moose, deer, turkey, woodcock, duck, grouse, and bear
+- .
+Biodiversity - healthy, resilient populations of plants and animals strengthened by genetic exchange from distant populations - .
+Adaptive Capacity - options for plants and animals that must shift their range in response to changes in their habitat - Ecosystem Services - robust ecosystem services that provide clean water and air, biological breakdown of pollutants, and healthy soil - .
+Flood Mitigation - slowing of rainwater runoff, increase in groundwater infiltration, and reduction of damage to infrastructure - .
+Resource Conservation - ongoing supplies of timber, maple syrup, firewood, wild collected foods, fall landscapes, areas for recreation, and associated jobs - .
+Game species - abundant and healthy populations of moose, deer, turkey, woodcock, duck, grouse, and bear